-Things to do in Vienna October 2019.
+Things to do in Vienna October 2020.
 Actually, this event aims at encouraging local Viennese to visit more museums, but there is no reason you shouldn’t benefit from it.
-On the 5th October, you can spend a night at more than 700 Vienna Museums and galleries with one ticket only!
+You can spend a night at more than 700 Vienna Museums and galleries with one ticket only!

 Specifically, the offer also includes certain guided tours, such as the Third Man Canal Tour, for a limited number of participants.
-On top, you will get the unique opportunity to visit places usually closed to the general public, such as lovely Liechtenstein Museum, a splendid private art collection.
+On top, you will get the unique opportunity to visit places usually closed to the general public, such as lovely Palais Liechtenstein.
 Besides, many sites stage special events.

 This year, the Austrian Broadcasting Station ORF will celebrate the 20th anniversary of its Long Night of Museums.